cncf/mentoring/programs/lfx-mentorship/2024/02-Jun-Aug/project_ideas.md

 #### Documentation Boost!

 - Description:
   - Help contributors get started with improving the documentation of CNCF projects and TAGs.
-To start, we'd like students to help to improve both the documentation of a project, and also encourage them to contribute to other projects.
+To start, we'd like mentees to help to improve both the documentation of a project, and also encourage them to contribute to other projects.
 So, view the issues as a starting point to help start your career in open source.
 - Expected Outcome: